actionjack117/actionjack117.gitub.io/README.md

 text here

 ### Screenshots
+[!NOTE]
+This project has music which isn't here for you to hear.

 ![Screenshot of a comment on a GitHub issue showing an image, added in the Markdown, of an Octocat smiling and raising a tentacle.](https://github.com/actionjack117/actionjack117.gitub.io/blob/main/Final%20Project%2001.png)